coleifer/huey/docs/recipes.rst

         id='sync-user-%s' % user_id)

 .. warning::
-    Huey does not de-duplicate by ID at the queue level -- both messages will exist in the queue.
+    Huey does not de-duplicate by ID at the queue level, so both messages will exist in the queue.
 However, the result store will only track one result per ID.
 If true at-most-once delivery matters, combine a deterministic ID with the task deduplication recipe below.